StrangeBeeCorp/docs/docs/thehive/administration/first-start.md

 ## Install License

-To unlock all features and quotas, log in to your account on StrangeBee's customer portal, and follow [this guide](../installation/activate-license.md) to setup the licence.
+To unlock all features and quotas, log in to your account on StrangeBee's customer portal, and follow [this guide](../installation/activate-license.md) to setup the license.

 !!!
 Tip
     This action is particularly required if you are setting up TheHive as a cluster: